EvolveR: Self-Evolving LLM Agents through an Experience-Driven Lifecycle: Experiments

 \subsection{Main Results}

 The main results of our evaluation are presented in Table~\ref{tab:main_results}.
-Our analysis focuses on the comprehensive evaluation conducted on the Qwen2.5-3B model family (we will show more results of different model scales in the~\ref{sec:scaling_analysis}).
-EvolveR achieves the highest average score (0.382) in the 3B scale, outperforming all baselines, including strong RL agents like Searcher-R1.
+Our analysis focuses on the comprehensive evaluation conducted on the Qwen2.5-3B and 7B models (we will show more results of different model scales in the Section~\ref{sec:scaling_analysis}).
+EvolveR achieves superior average scores 0.382 for 3B and 0.417 for 7B, outperforming all baselines, including strong RL agents like Searcher-R1.
 This robust overall performance is not driven by a narrow specialty, but by consistent, top-tier results across a wide spectrum of tasks; it secures the best scores on diverse benchmarks, including the in-domain NQ, the out-of-domain PopQA, and the adversarial Bamboogle dataset, while remaining highly competitive on all others.
-This consistent, high-level performance across diverse benchmarks validates that by systematically distilling, managing, and utilizing, agents can develop more generalizable and powerful problem-solving strategies.
+This consistent, high-level performance across diverse benchmarks validates that by systematically distilling, managing and utilizing, agents can develop more generalizable and powerful problem-solving strategies.